Note: Car2Go is no longer operating in the city of Toronto, however, there are several carshare options available like Communauto and Enterprise.

-It’s not often that I get to go on a roadtrip.
-That’s primarily because I no longer have a car living in Toronto.
-Toronto is a very accessible city, you simply don’t need a car to get around because the transit system, Uber and your two feet can get you anywhere you’ll need to go.
+It’s not often that I get to go on a road trip.
+That’s primarily because I no longer have a car and live in Toronto.
+Toronto is a very accessible city, you simply don’t need a car to get around because the transit system, Uber, and your two feet can get you anywhere you’ll need to go.
 However, when you want to escape the chaos of the city and explore some of the neighbouring cities and towns it can be challenging.
 Rental cars are a hassle and not always the most convenient when you want to take a day trip on a whim.
 So in comes my saving grace, Car2Go.

 Car2Go is available in a variety of cities across North America and Europe.
 Basically it’s a carsharing program that allows you to rent a car by the hour or day all by an app on your phone!
 Once you have an account, all you do is open the app, pick an available car parked nearby your location and start your trip.
 When you start your trip a code will appear on your phone and a code will appear on the dash of the car, enter them and hop in, the car is yours!
 Prices start at $15 CDN an hour in Toronto or $59 CDN a day and they have smart cars as well as Mercedes-Benz available in their fleet.

 I decided to go to a few places I’ve been wanting to head to but they aren’t very accessible by public transit.
-First stop was the Terre Bleu Lavender Farm located in Campbellville, Ontario, about an hour from Toronto.
-Terre Bleu is open from 11-4pm daily during the summer months when the lavender is in bloom.
-Cost to enter is $13.27 CDN (plus tax) on weekends and $10 CDN (plus tax) on weekdays.
+The first stop was the Terre Bleu Lavender Farm located in Campbellville, Ontario, about an hour from Toronto.
+Terre Bleu is open from 11-4 pm daily during the summer months when the lavender is in bloom.
+The cost to enter is $13.27 CDN (plus tax) on weekends and $10 CDN (plus tax) on weekdays.
 The fields are gorgeous, you can walk among the blooms, take one of their tours of the fields and enjoy a lavender lemonade or ice cream from their shop.

-Next stop was Hilton Falls located only about a 15 minute drive away from the lavender fields.
-Open 8:30am-9:00pm from April to October, this conservation area is filled with awesome trails to take a hike or bike ride on.
+The next stop was Hilton Falls located only about a 15-minute drive away from the lavender fields.
+Open 8:30 am-9:00 pm from April to October, this conservation area is filled with awesome trails to take a hike or bike ride on.
 We walked right to the falls which are small but beautiful and enjoyed the fresh air and nature (something you don’t often get in the city).
-With your pass that you purchase for the day ($6.75 CDN for an adult) you can visit any of the parks in the conservation area.
+With the pass that you purchase for the day ($6.75 CDN for an adult), you can visit any of the parks in the conservation area.
 So if you want to do more hiking you can, but unfortunately our schedule didn’t allow for it!

 Other Toronto content to read: